• Skip to main content

 BMW E90 Oil Change and Oil Filter Replacement Guide

-Today we are bringing you a guide on how to change the oil and filter on your E90 BMW.
+Today we are bringing you a guide on how to perform a BMW E90 oil change.
 The car in the pictures is a 2006 325i, but the process and general location of oil filter and drain bolt are the same across all E90’s (and E91/92/93’s), including the 328i and 335i, and other models.
 This guide is also accurate and helpful for E82 128i and 135i oil changes, and E60 5-series oil changes.

-Once you have car ramps, socket wrenches, and an oil filter wrench, the cost of changing your oil will be about $85 and 20 minutes of time.
+Once you have car ramps, socket wrenches, and an oil filter wrench, the cost of an E90 oil change will be about $85 and 20 minutes of time.
 The dealership will typically charge $100-150 for an oil change so you save a little money and it takes virtually no time at all.
 Also worth noting that some people will use aftermarket oil (Mobil1, etc.) to make it cheaper, but we recommend using the Genuine BMW stuff.

 Parts Needed for E90 Oil Change